git/git.github.io/rev_news/drafts/edition-14.md

 ### General

-* Discussions at the Git Contributor Summit, part 1
+* Discussions at the Git Contributor Summit, part 1, about big repos and big files

 The Git Contributor Summit happened on April 4th at the panoramic rooftop bar of